teeparham/gemdiff/README.md

 #### How?

-`gemdiff` does the repository lookup by inspecting the local (or remote) gemspec, then searching github if needed.
+`gemdiff` finds a repository by inspecting the local (or remote) gemspec, then searching github if needed.
 It uses bundler to list your outdated gems.
 For each outdated gem, it determines your currently used version and the version you can update to, and builds a compare view URL with the old and new version tags.
-It also provides `update` for a simple `bundle update` and commit workflow.
+It also provides `update` for a simple `bundle update <gem>` and commit workflow.

 ## Install